- Why FotoWare is processing your personal data.

 When do we collect information?

-We collect information from you when you register on our site, subscribe to a newsletter, fill out a form, open a support ticket or enter information on our site.
+We collect information from you when you register on our site, subscribe to a newsletter, fill out a form, open a support ticket, contact us regarding sales-related issues or enter information on our site.

 How do we use your information?

 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

 - To send periodic emails regarding your order or other products and services.

 - To respond to a marketing communication, as for example, download an eBook or other